Seen something unusual? MAKE A REPORT

 The presence of Psa in the North Island and absence from the South Island means that movements from Psa positive to non-detected orchards is prohibited.
 However, KVH has developed a tissue culture pathway to enable the safe movement of clean material into Psa Exclusion and Containment Regions under the NPMP.
 This will be used to meet the requirements of this rule with approval from a KVH Authorised Person.
 This tissue culture pathway is a two-year process based on risk management measures from the Actinidia Import Health Standard and involves three stages - laboratory-based tissue culture; greenhouse; and an outdoor containment facility.
 KVH undertakes audits at each stage of the process.
 The tissue culture standard is available on the KVH website here.

 Currently, while the South Island retains area freedom from Psa, meeting the requirements of this tissue culture standard is the only pathway available for the movement of kiwifruit plant material from the North Island to the South Island.
-Movement of kiwifruit plants, budwood or pollen by other means is prohibited under the Pathway Plan (and also the NPMP until it expires in 2023).
+Movement of kiwifruit plants, budwood or pollen by other means is prohibited under the Pathway Plan.

 KVH Permit ID Purpose of movement Risk item Interisland movement Movement time period Final destination nursery/orchard